The Consequences of Not Giving Feedback

 Creating a culture of coaching in your school building may feel like less of a priority than scores, literacy rates, or behavior.
 However, we know that when staff members aren’t supported, the culture of a school can break down.
 Spending intentional time cultivating support for teachers is the foundation of a successful school culture and translates into better outcomes for students.
 Click here to read more about how to create a culture of coaching among the school community.

-By William Sprankles, CT3 Associate and Katy McArthur, CT3 Communications Manager
+By William Sprankles, Director of Innovative Teaching and Learning at Butler Tech in Hamilton, OH and Katy McArthur, CT3 Communications Manager